You gotta love Halloween! The costumes, the decoration, the pumpkins. …and all that candy calling to you from bowls set out weeks before the 31st.

-It’s all good until you realize this year’s candy has messed up your diet, your gut, your mood, and your energy …again.
+It’s all good until you realize too much candy has messed up your diet, your gut, your mood, and your energy …again.

 Your body can handle a bit more sugar once in a while.
-Give it many days in a row and it takes longer to restore your biochemistry to pre holiday levels.
+But many days in a row may see diminishing returns on enjoyment and increased discomfort.

 We also know how powerful the effect of environment is on making choices and changing habits – if you are aware that candy is tempting, consider giving it all away on the 1st.

 Often, as we sit with students the weeks after Halloween, we hear stories about candy around the house that was just there, because it is the kids’ or their spouses.

 Choose what candy you enjoy and have a reasonable amount yourself while letting everyone else have theirs.

 5. Eat the best candy

 You can rate each candy and choose the best ones – this will not only allow you to truly enjoy your treats, but will probably be so much more satisfying.